php-fig/fig-standards/proposed/simplecache.md

      *
      * @param string $key The key of the item to store
      * @param mixed $value The value of the item to store
-     * @param null|integer|DateInterval $ttl Optional.
+     * @param null|int|DateInterval $ttl Optional.
 The TTL value of this item.
 If no value is sent and the driver supports TTL
      *                                       then the library may set a default value for it or let the driver take care of that.
      *
      * @return bool True on success and false on failure